jfioasd/Flip/README.md

 ---

-I'll first explain how `|` works.

-* If the IP facing left, it moves left 1 position.
-If it's facing right, it moves right 1 position.

-* Then, the IP reverses direction, and steps to the next instruction using the current IP step.

----

 Another thing is that execution will be terminated if the IP goes out of the left bound, but the IP will wrap backwards for the right bound.

-Wrapping is done like this: whenever the IP points to an index greater than the program length during program execution, the IP is set to `len(prog) - (ip - len(prog)) - 1`.
+Wrapping is done like this: whenever the IP points to an index greater than the program length during program execution, we use whatever amount IP goes over the end of the program as a backwards index to the next character scanned by IP.

-This can be visualized like this (suppose our program is 5 chars):
+This can be visualized as follows (suppose our program is 5 chars):
 ```
 abcde